 There are two functional variations of the keyboard: one for IC and SA positions and another for general operator positions.
 The main keyboard cluster is the same for both.
-The key functions currently available for the call-processing cluster are shown in Table 6-9.
+The key functions currently available for the call-processing cluster are shown in the following table.

-Table 6-9xxx TOPS MPX call-processing cluster key descriptions Кеу Description Make Busy Toggles the position busy or ready Opr Used with the digit keys and the Start key to log on, to request assistance, and to page and monitor Stop Bell Pressed to stop the Sonalert from sounding.
-ACS Accesses loop 1 or loop 2 when used with digits and Start Hold Holds the connection on the active loop Clg Pressed with number keys and the Start key to enter the calling number for calls that arrive ONI or ANIF.
-RIs Cld Releases the forward party Ca Call Pressed to cancel the call
+Кеу Description Make Busy Toggles the position busy or ready Cld Connects to a forward party when entered with digits (the called party directory number) and Start Opr Used with the digit keys and the Start key to log on, to request assistance, and to page and monitor ACS Accesses loop 1 or loop 2 when used with digits and Start Hold Holds the connection on the active loop Start Sends information to the DMS that was entered using other keys to update the screen OGT Used to access outgoing trunks Pos RIs Used to release the position, end operator handling of the call, and make the position available to receive new calls RIs Cld Release the forward party